COLLABORATIONS

 Denmark and Bhutan are among the happiest countries in the world and one of their shared characteristics is that they invite death to be a part of life.
 In Bhutan, the culture suggests that people should think about death five times a day, and in reflecting on death, they can accept it more.
 In Denmark, parents address death with their children in an empathic and authentic way.
 Both countries encourage a culture that allows life and death to coexist, thereby creating healthier societies.

-Our initiative is comprised of behaviour scientists and designers, supported by renowned experts.
+Our initiative is comprised of behaviour designers, Shivani Gupta and illustration artists, Ishaan Dasgupta and Ayeshe Sadr, supported by renowned industry experts.